owncloud/files_antivirus/README.md

 In v2.0.0 the header to transport the virus can be configured.
 Default: No header is sent. see https://support.kaspersky.com/ScanEngine/1.0/en-US/201214.htm

+### Run with FortiSandbox in ICAP Mode

+Select 'Fortinet' from the dropdown.

+The request service for FortiSandbox has to be set to 'respmod' and the response header to 'X-Virus-Name'.

+### Run with McAfee Web Gateway 10.x and higher in ICAP Mode

+Select 'McAfee Web Gateway 10.x and higher' from the dropdown.

+The request service for McAfee has to be set to 'respmod' and the response header to 'X-Virus-Name'.

 Authors:

 [Manuel Delgado López](https://github.com/valarauco/) :: manuel.delgado at ucr.ac.cr